-This medium to large agaric has a distinctively colored orange-brown cap, pale yellow gills and white stem, all parts graying or blackening.
+Russula decolorans, also know as Copper Brittlegill, is a medium to large agaric that has a distinctively colored orange-brown cap, pale yellow gills and white stem.
+All parts of the mushroom is graying or blackening.

 as young almost completely round, then convex to flat, often with a depressed center.
 At fist bright orange-yellow, then more subdued brick-red, sometimes with a darker center.
 Sticky in damp weather, and has smooth skin that can be removed.
 Gills